-Article 2.B of the initial agreement has been replaced so as to encompass the following areas where cooperation may be concretised on the basis of corresponding annexes to the agreement:
+According to the text as negotiated, Article 2.B would be replaced so as to encompass the following areas where cooperation could materialise on the basis of corresponding annexes to the agreement:

-- (1) Airworthiness approvals and monitoring of civil aeronautical products; - (2) Environmental testing and approvals of civil aeronautical products; - (3) Approvals and monitoring of maintenance facilities; - (4) Personnel licensing and training;
+- (1) Airworthiness approvals and monitoring of civil aeronautical products; - (2) Environmental testing and approvals of civil aeronautical products; - (3) Approvals and monitoring of maintenance facilities;

-&lt;sup>1 Decision 2011/719/EU,, OJ L 291, 9.11.2011, p.
+Decision 2011/719/EU, OJ L 291, 9.11.2011, p.
 1.